msours/MathWorks.Cpp/README.md

 # MathWorks.Cpp

 C++ API with OpenCV style interface for a handful of Matlab functions that I've found to be useful.
-No dependancy to Matlab runtime or Matlab license required.
 Also includes a C++ interface for Matlab's C API used to save data to a .mat file.
+No dependancy to Matlab runtime, but a Matlab install is required for linking and locating binary dependencies.
+Tested with Matlab 2015 & 2019.

 Dependencies: OpenCV version 3.4.6 (CMake can be modified to use a differnt version, but no guarantee for compatibility)